 Here, the wavefront tilt angles $\theta_{\xi}$, $\theta_{\eta}$ represent the local slope of the wavefront within each sub-aperture, corresponding to the deviation of the propagation direction from the optical axis, and $f_l$ denotes the focal length of each microlens.
 Thus, the phase gradient information can be quantitatively obtained directly from the spot displacement, and the phase distribution of the light field can subsequently be reconstructed from these gradients in different directions.

 From the previous derivation, it is essential to accurately determine the position of the focal spot center for a high-quality phase gradient measurement.
-For a SHWS with multiple pixels under one microlens, a simple way to determine the displacement of the focal spot by its center is to calculate the centroid of the intensity distribution in the focal plane~\cite{25_neal_shack-hartmann_2002,26_thomas_comparison_2006}:
+For an SHWS with multiple pixels under each microlens, a simple way to determine the displacement of the focal spot by its center is to calculate the centroid of the intensity distribution in the focal plane~\cite{25_neal_shack-hartmann_2002,26_thomas_comparison_2006}:

 Here, $I(X_i, Y_j)$ denotes the intensity of the pixel located at position $(X_i, Y_j)$, with $(i, j)$ representing the pixel indices within the sub-aperture beneath each microlens.
-The coordinate origin is defined at the geometric center of the pixel group beneath each microlens. $X_c$ and $Y_c$ denote the centroid coordinates of the focal spot formed by each microlens on the pixel plane.
-They represent the measured positions of the focal-spot centers, which correspond to the spot displacements $\Delta x_{\mathrm{SHWS}}$ and $\Delta y_{\mathrm{SHWS}}$ relative to the geometric center of the pixel group.
+The coordinate origin is defined at the geometric center of the pixel group beneath each microlens. $X_c$ and $Y_c$ denote the centroid coordinates of the focal spot (formed by each microlens) on the pixel plane.
+These coordinates represent the measured positions of the focal-spot centers, which correspond to the spot displacements $\Delta x_{\mathrm{SHWS}}$ and $\Delta y_{\mathrm{SHWS}}$ relative to the geometric center of the pixel group.

-Now we consider a quad-pixel PDAF sensor.
-To apply this type of sensor for optical phase detection, it can be regarded as a SHWS in which only $2 \times 2$ pixels are located beneath each microlens.
-Each microlens samples a small local image region and focuses the collected light onto its underlying $2 \times 2$ pixel group, with a pixel width of $1.008~\mu\mathrm{m}$.
-When local phase gradients are present in the image, they introduce angular tilts in the incident wavefront, which are translated into lateral displacements of the focal spot relative to the pixel-group center.
-Let $I_{\mathrm{UL}}$, $I_{\mathrm{UR}}$, $I_{\mathrm{LL}}$, and $I_{\mathrm{LR}}$ denote the measured intensities at the upper-left, upper-right, lower-left, and lower-right pixels, respectively.
-In this case, since there are only $2 \times 2$ pixels beneath each microlens, Eq.~(\ref{eq4}) reduces to the following expressions:
+We now turn to the quad-pixel PDAF sensor.
+For optical phase detection with this sensor, it can be treated as a simplified SHWS where only $2 \times 2$ pixels are located beneath each microlens.
+Each microlens samples a small local image region and focuses the collected light onto its corresponding $2 \times 2$ pixel group, where each pixel has a pitch of $a = 1.008~\mu\mathrm{m}$.
+When local phase gradients exist in the image, they induce angular tilts in the incident wavefront, which are then translated into lateral displacements of the focal spot relative to the pixel-group center.
+We denote the measured intensities at the upper-left, upper-right, lower-left, and lower-right pixels as $I_{\mathrm{UL}}$, $I_{\mathrm{UR}}$, $I_{\mathrm{LL}}$, and $I_{\mathrm{LR}}$, respectively.
+Given that only $2 \times 2$ pixels are beneath each microlens, Eq.~(\ref{eq4}) reduces to the following expressions: